 Cooking with fresh or home-grown dried herbs enhances the flavors of your food, elevating even simple meals to a whole new level.

 Plant outdoors or as an indoor herb garden in pots and containers, or even in window boxes or on a deck.
 Herbs are always a great selection for balcony gardens and apartments with little gardening space.

 Use a separate pot or group herbs that like similar soil moisture in containers.
 Many Mediterranean herbs — thyme, rosemary, and oregano, for example — grow best in free-draining soil and light to moderate soil moisture, while basil does better in consistently moist soil.

 Herbs are simple and easy to grow, needing little in the way of space, attention, or rich soil.
 They need surprisingly little room, so almost any space – from a spot in the garden to the kitchen window sill or a couple of planters off of the back step will work great.

-Included in our handpicked kitchen herb seed collection is the book "Grow 15 Herbs for The Kitchen" by Sheryl L. Felty and the following seven heirloom seed packets:
+Included in our handpicked kitchen herb seed collection is the book "Grow 15 Herbs for The Kitchen" by Sheryl L. Felty and the following six heirloom seed packets:

 - Creeping Thyme (Approx 200 seeds per pack)

 - Dukat Dill (Approx 100 seeds per pack)